Applying for a New CDL in Indiana

 - A signed and stamped letter certifying your number from an Indiana Social Security Administration District Office.

 You'll also need to pass a Department of Transportation physical examination.
 (You'll need to pass this exam every two years after receiving your license, too.)
-You may pick up an exam form at any license agency, or download one.
+You may pick up an exam form at any license agency, or download a Medical Examination Report (Form 649-F).

 To obtain your learner's permit, head to any license agency, and take the general knowledge written test.
 You may also have to take additional tests depending on what sort of vehicle you'll be driving.
 Here's a list of the extra tests and who must take them: